 The Spanish and Ukrainian Revolution are perhaps the most inspiring examples of armed resistance against government tyranny.
 In both revolutions radically new relations were formed from the bottom up.
 Shops were collectivized in Spain, large tracts of land were collectivized and shared among those who actually worked the land, money stolen from the masses and held in massive banks was expropriated, women enjoyed greater positions of equity, cops and hitmen who had killed workers were offed, Churches that had facilitated the exploitation and murder of peasants were destroyed, and freedom reigned until the Revolution was crushed by the fascists.
 There were pacifists in the Revolution as well whose fate was very different: “In Zaragosa the anarchists were mostly unarmed and decided to organize a larger unions to win gradual improvements whereas in Barcelona the anarchists were armed and decided to be more combative.
 The differences in the outcomes are painfully plain.
 The anarchists of Zargoza, lacking a means or will to defend themselves were promptly all shot by a firing squad in the first days of the coup, whereas the anarchists of Barcelona were able to implement their vision of a new world for several years before being defeated militarily,” (Gelderloos, pg 242).

 The Italian resistance movement is another prominent example.
 However, it’s important to recognize this resistance was very varied and not exclusively anti-authoritarian.
 The Resistenza italiana or just Resistenza consisted of various resistance groups that opposed the occupying German forces and the fascist Italian regime of Italy during World War II.
 It included socialists like the Matteotti Brigades, communists like the Garibaldi Brigades, monarchists (unfortunately), anarchists like Stella Rossa in Turin, and the partigiane combattenti or Partisan fighters.
-Women played a large role in the resistance and took up arms in several of the resistance groups, including the partisan combatants where they numbered 35,000.
-Arguably, the biggest and most tangible success of the Italian Partisans was the capture and execution of the dictator Mussolini, along with his mistress and 13 other fascist officials, including Fernando Mezzasoma, Luigi Gatti, Alessandro Pavolini and Achille Starace who were hung by their feet in a public square.
+Women played a large role in the resistance and took up arms in several of the resistance groups, including the partisan combatants who stood 35,000 strong.
+Arguably, the biggest and most tangible success of the Italian Partisans was the capture and execution of the dictator Mussolini, along with 13 other fascist officials, including Fernando Mezzasoma, Luigi Gatti, Alessandro Pavolini and Achille Starace who were hung by their feet in a public square.
 The number of fascist officials hung in the square was significant because Mussolini ordered the execution and public display of the same number of his enemies the previous year.

-The Egyptian Revolution also employed a diversity of tactics to achieve success.
-The revolution began on January 25, 2011 and continued after Mubarak was ousted.
+The Egyptian Revolution is another example.
+The Revolution began on January 25, 2011 as a protest against the rising police brutality, continuing state of emergency laws, corruption, and unemployment during the reign of President Mubarak.
+Millions took to the streets demanding Mubarak step down and the revolution continued after Mubarak was ousted.
 Gelderloos describes the uprising as “largely anticapitalist in nature,” (pg.
 75).
 This movement was again portrayed as ‘nonviolent’ by the Western media to discourage Egyptians and others from thinking that violence against the state works.
 The movement engaged in peaceful protests, riots, self-defense, attacks on police, and plaza occupations.
 Protesters burned down 90 police stations and even collectively raised funds in Tahir Square to buy gas for Molotov cocktails.
 President Hosni Mubarak dissolved his government and resigned as a result.
 In June 2012 Mubarak was sentenced to life in prison for the murder of protesters but the sentence was overturned.
 Mubarak was replaced by Mohamed Morsi who was deposed in a coup just one year later for the same autocracy Mubarak had employed.
 Fortunately, the movement shifted the dialogue from elections to autonomy.

-The 2010 general strikes in Spain serve as another example and the subsequent 15 M movement serves an example of the failure of nonviolence.
+When states across the world impose austerity measures and people use a diversity of tactics to defeat them, they are always more successful than when strict nonviolence is employed.
+For example, the 2010 general strikes in Spain serve as another example and the subsequent 15 M movement serves an example of the failure of nonviolence.
 They strikes began on September 29, 2010 in response to austerity measures imposed by the government.
-Strikers blockaded highways and government buildings, engaged in sabotage, looted, rioted, fought with police, expanded neighborhood assemblies, established workplace assemblies, occupied hospitals to oppose privatization and support worker’s self-control, occupied homes that had been foreclosed, and established collective housing and urban gardens.
+Strikers blockaded highways and government buildings, engaged in sabotage, looted, rioted, fought with police, expanded neighborhood assemblies, established workplace assemblies, and occupied hospitals to oppose privatization and support worker’s self-control.
+They also occupied homes that had been foreclosed and established collective housing and urban gardens.
 The strikes and protests were highly anticapitalist in their character, opposing privatization of education and healthcare.

 The 15M (15th of May) movement began with plaza occupations and was an attempt to co-opt the anticapitalist general strikes to refocus them on strictly political demands.
 Nonviolent protesters were brutally evicted from Placa Catalunya again showing the massive failure of nonviolence alone.
 The plaza occupation assemblies, however, did create “police-free zones where immigrants and others could be safe for over a month….The police, for their part, tried to put an end to the movement with a heavy use of the truncheon, helping people to realize that unlike on the silver screen, in reality the idea that sitting down and getting beaten is dignified is a load of crap,” (Gelderloos, page 133).
 “In Barcelona…10,000 participated in heavy rioting, burning of banks and multinationals and intense fighting with police,” (Gelderloos, page 134).
 “The government arbitrarily labeled an anarchist [group] a “terrorist” organization.
 Some in the name of “nonviolence” “tackled, hit, or tried to arrest people guilty of spraypainting, wearing a mask, or committing some minor form of vandalism.”
 (Gelderloos page 136).
 Citizen patrols also attempted to kick out illegal immigrants seeking refuge in the plaza and pacifist sycophants linked arms in front of banks and cops to protect them, showing that they value corporate property and hired killers of state more than they do the movement and its aims to better the world.
 They also pulled masks off masked protesters and took pictures of rioters to share with pigs.
 A CGT member even punched a protester who threw eggs at a bank.
 Self-appointed movement “leaders” also prohibited the “blocking of streets or painting of banks, and they boycotted debate on the subject.
 In Barcelona they even made the paperwork disappear when anarchists tried to reserve the sound system to organize such a debate,” (Gelderloos pg.
 16).